thomasvm/thomasvm.github.io/_posts/2015-03-17-open-source-net-libraries-that-make-your-life-easier.markdown

 Shortly after the Razor View Engine came out for ASP.net, [Andrew Davey][5] had the excellent idea to start using it to do Email templating: [Postal][6] was born.
-The idea is simple, your `Views` folder gets an extra subdirectory called `Emails` where you put in all your Razor Email templates and everything Razor has to offer comes for free: Layouts, strongly-typed Models if you want, Url-helpers, partials, etc. Sending an e-mail is as simple as
+The idea is simple, your `Views` folder gets an extra subdirectory called `Emails` where you put in all your Razor Email templates and everything Razor has to offer comes for free: Layouts, strongly-typed models, Url-helpers, partials, etc. Sending an e-mail is as simple as

 ``` csharp